Jun Hyo-seong: Artistry and influences

-Hyoseong has said that she was influenced by pop and R&B groups such as Fin.K.L and SES She was also influenced by South Korean ballad singers such as Kim Bum-soo, Sung Si-kyung and Kim Yeon-woo.
+Hyoseong has said that she was influenced by pop and R&B groups such as Fin.K.L and SES.
+She was also influenced by South Korean ballad singers such as Kim Bum-soo, Sung Si-kyung and Kim Yeon-woo.
 When it came to dancing, Hyoseong said that she was influenced by the American singer Beyoncé particularly.
 She also stated that Beyoncé is one of her music idols.
-TS Entertainment uploaded a video of Hyoseong performing a cover of Beyoncé's Naughty Girl and Crazy in Love in Secret's 1st Japan Tour in March 2012.
-Because of her work with Secret, she portrays a mix of cute and sexy image through their songs such as "Shy Boy" and "Madonna".